Code, Culture & Scale: A small Team with Big Data

 Epilogue

-Our journey has been arduous and enlightening, and in hindsight we have had big wins and incredible learning opportunities (whenever we failed) over the years.
+Our journey has been arduous and enlightening.
+In hindsight, we have had big wins and incredible learning opportunities over the years, including the ones that came from falling short.
 This is possibly the elusive nature of perfection.
-To paraphrase our director, Matias Carrasco Kind, we are a small, determined team driven by an infinite ambition to make an impact.
+To paraphrase our director, Matias Carrasco Kind: we are a small, determined team driven by an infinite ambition to make an impact.

 May the force be with us.